Curricular Practical Training

 CPT for Thesis or Dissertation

-You will need to provide the name and NYU email address of your academic advisor, department chair, program coordinator, or faculty advisor in your academic department to the OGS in order to apply for CPT.
+You will need to provide the name and NYU email address of your experiential learning coordinator (e.g. department chair, program coordinator, experiential placement coordinator, academic advisor) to OGS in order to apply for CPT.
 That person must then be able to confirm your academic progress, verify that your requested CPT is tied to your curriculum, and confirm that you are enrolled for the course connected to CPT where applicable.

 Submit this online request to the OGS for an I-20 authorizing you for CPT.